HathorNetwork/rfcs/text/0000-p2p-identity.md

 The READY command is used to tell the peer you are connected to that you are ready to change to the next state.
 This command is sent as soon as all PEER-ID validation steps are completed.

-This command is needed because in the step 4 of the PEER-ID validation, when a DNS query is needed, it becomes an asyncronous task, so it can take a while for one of the peers to validate the connection.
+This command is needed because in the step 4 of the PEER-ID validation, when a DNS query is needed, it can take a while for one of the peers to validate the connection.
 So we must change state only after both peers confirm all the above validations.

-When changing from the HELLO state to the PEER-ID state this extra care is not needed because the validations are always syncronous, so we guarantee that the new message will be handled only after the Hello message was finished.
-If we add an async validation there in the future we would need to handle the state change in a similar way.
+When changing from the HELLO state to the PEER-ID state this extra care is not needed because the validations are fast, so we guarantee that the new message will be handled only after the Hello message was finished.
+If we add a slow validation there in the future we would need to handle the state change in a similar way.

 After the peer finishes the PEER-ID validation and receives the READY command from the other peer, it changes the state to READY state.